 Disclaimer: All skincare tips mentioned here are home remedies using natural ingredients.
 Most of these are considered to be very safe still not all skin types are same.
 Before using these tips kindly do a patch test.

-My most favourite ingredient has to be turmeric.
+My most DIY skincare favourite ingredient has to be turmeric.
 It is common to every Indian household.
-A pinch of turmeric gives a yellow tinge and enhances flavour of any dish.
+A pinch of turmeric gives a yellow tinge and enhances flavor of any dish.

 Using turmeric paste on skin is known to reduce dullness, fight acne, dark spots and wrinkles.
-For best results, use this face pack once every 5 days.
-Use it regularly and see the difference.
+For best results, use this face pack once once a week and feel the difference in your skin texture.

 2. You can even convert this face pack into natural face scrub by mixing a 2 teaspoons gram-flour into this mixture.
 Just like the face pack apply this face scrub on your face and neck area in and massage in slow circular motions for 15-20 minutes before washing off.

-Sandalwood is one of the best natural ingredients you can use on your skin during summer, especially you live in hot tropical climate like I do, you can benefit a lot from applying sandalwood paste in your skin in hot summer days.
-It has natural healing and cooling properties so it is effective against any skin rashes and allergies.
+Sandalwood is one of the best natural ingredients you can use on your skin especially during summer.
+If you live in hot tropical climate like I do, you can benefit a lot from applying sandalwood paste in your skin in hot summer days.
+It has natural cooling properties to treat any sun burns and tan.

 Sandalwood has a lovely smell and is mostly used in religious ceremonies in India.
 Due to its fragrance is also used extensively in cosmetics products.
 It is antiseptic too and is known to heal cuts and wounds or heal any skin allergies and rash.

 DIY Sandalwood face pack